 - 3 tablespoons soy sauce, divided

-- 1 pound boneless, skinless chicken breasts (or thighs), cut into cubes
+- 1 pound boneless, skinless chicken breasts, cut into cubes

 - ¼ cup chicken stock